gdbarron/TppTest/docs/functions/Find-TppCertificate.md

 ### -Issuer
 Find certificates by issuer.
-Use the CN, O, L, S, and C values from the certificate request.
+Use the?CN, O,?L,?S, and?C?values from the certificate request.

 ```yaml
 Type: String